MPourjam/MSD-Documents/docs/source/Registration/organism_submit.rst

 ------------------

-So far we have submitted prerequisites to registration of **Organisms**, **Samples** and **Datasets**.
+So far the prerequisites to registration of **Organisms**, **Samples** and **Datasets** are submitted.
 Registration of Organism and then Samples **always comes before datasets**.
-It is *recommended* that you define your organisms at MSD during the start of your project and that you define samples at MSD for each sampling attempt.
-Having done that will help not only by tracking and documenting your project but also by registration of datasets.
+It is *recommended* that you define organisms for the experiment at MSD during the start of the project and that you define samples at MSD for each sampling attempt.
+Having done that will help not only by tracking and documenting the project but also by registration of datasets.

-In order to register your organisms you need to follow **three** major steps.
+In order to register the organisms you need to follow **three** major steps.
 Firstly you need to **Create Template** and then **Register Template**.
 For registration of *Samples* and *Datasets* these two major steps are followed as well.

 .. note::
-    In order to submit your samples and make the relation to their corresponding organisms, you need to go to **Submit** tab -> **Organisms** subtab.
+    Go to **Submit** tab -> **Organisms** subtab, in order to submit the samples and make the relation to their corresponding organisms.

 I. Create Template